DSC-Capstone/2024-25/assignments/projects/q2-ethics-checkin.md

 * Who are the key stakeholders for your project?
 * What are the main tradeoffs / conflicts between the interests of different stakeholders?

 You will check-in with your project group.
-When you sign up, include your group number (which was emailed to you by Suraj on January 7th). **Under no circumstance should there be students from different project groups in the same block!**
+When you sign up, include your group number. **Under no circumstance should there be students from different project groups in the same block!**

 {: .green }
 **To sign up for a check-in, go to [this sheet]().
 Each tab of the sheet corresponds to a different date.**